nds-cprm/WMSqw/README.md

 # WMSqw
-simple script for requests a WMS server
+simple bash script for requests a WMS server

+uses bash and bc